awslabs/amazon-sagemaker-workshop/Built-in-Algorithms/README.md

 ```

-14. In your terminal window, run the following command to start your second training job now, there is no need to wait for the first training job to complete:
+14. Save your file, then in your terminal window, run the following command to start your second training job now, there is no need to wait for the first training job to complete:

 ```
 ./sharded.sh
 ```

 15. In the SageMaker console, click **Jobs** in the left panel to check the status of the training jobs, which run concurrently.
 When they are complete, their **Status** column will change from InProgress to Complete.
-As a reminder, duration of these jobs can last up to about 10 minutes, including time for setting up the training cluster, as show in the **Duration** column of the **Jobs** table.
+As a reminder, duration of these jobs can last up to about 10 minutes, including time for setting up the training cluster, as shown in the **Duration** column of the **Jobs** table.

 - To check the actual training time (not including cluster setup) for each job when both are complete, click the training job name in the jobs table, then examine the **Training duration** listed at the top right under **Job Settings**.  **Training duration** does not include the time related to cluster setup.
 As we can see, and might expect, the sharded distribution type trained substantially faster than the fully replicated type.
 This is a key differentiator to consider when preparing data and picking the distribution type.